 With more than 80 films to her name – including six she co-wrote and directed – it’s no wonder Valeria Bruni Tedeschi is a household name both in France and her native Italy.
 She tells Lise Pedersen what inspires her to make her humorous, but honest, movies…

 Valeria Bruni Tedeschi is late for our interview.
 She is pacing up and down the hotel lobby, engaged in an animated discussion on her phone.
 She reminds me of a character straight out of one of her films.
-As we settle down and the conversation starts owing, that is exactly how she turns out to be: disarmingly neurotic, straightforward and funny.
+As we settle down and the conversation starts flowing, that is exactly how she turns out to be: disarmingly neurotic, straightforward and funny.

 “Humour helps you live more freely,” she says.
 “And if you are very precise and honest in your work, people will be interested in your characters because they will be able to relate to them.”